Updated March 9, 2021

 Sunburn

-Lighter skinned pigs are very prone to sunburn.
-The back of the ears are most commonly affected, but pigs can develop sunburn on any area of their body.
+Lighter-skinned pigs are very prone to sunburn.
+The back of the ears is most commonly affected, but pigs can develop sunburn in any area of their body.
 Sunburns are painful and also increase the risk of a pig developing non-melanoma skin cancer, so be sure to offer your residents proper sun protection.
-Sunburns can be treated with a pig-safe soothing ointment, but be sure to avoid anything that contains alcohol, as this will sting.
+Sunburns can be managed with a pig-safe soothing ointment, but be sure to avoid anything that contains alcohol, as this will sting.

 Source: